ProjectAdA/ada-ae/README.md

 ## Datasets

 The folder [annotations](annotations/) contains all manual annotations (approx. 125,000) created by the film scholars at FU Berlin and all automatically generated annotations (approx. 440,000) created by extractors developed within the project.

+## Software Components

+The folder [ada-ae](ada-ae/) contains the software stack of the Annotation Explorer front end and back end for running the web-based application for querying, analyzing and visualizing semantic video annotations.

 ## Contact